 Fruits and vegetables are some of the most interesting subjects to shoot in food photography.

-They are naturally attractive, colourful, and full of texture.
+They are naturally attractive, colorful, and full of texture.
 Playing up their best features only takes a bit of planning before you pick up your camera.

 Here are 11 tips to help you create mouthwatering vegetable and fruit photography.

 11. Fruit Photography: Using the Best Quality Produce

 When it comes to shooting fruits and veggies, choose the cream of the crop.

 Spend extra time picking your produce.
 Make sure it’s perfect.
 This might mean going to the farmer’s market instead of the grocery store.
 Or hitting up some of the better quality organic shops.

 Food stylists even drive around to several stores in search of the best items they can find.

 Check for bruises and blemishes, or any wilting in your greens.
 Look for the general freshness of the items.
 Fruits or vegetables that are even a bit tired will look terrible to the camera.

 If you have a choice, photograph only vegetables and fruits that are in season.
 By natural, they will be at their peak and look their best.